Do Go On - 163 - WW2 Badass Audie Murphy

 Okay, thank you again for your notes.

-I mean, you could have started that paragraph
+I mean, you could have started that paragraph without a big gritty.

-without a big grin on your face.
+on your face.

 You were smiling the whole way through.

-I'm reading your body language going.
+I'm reading your body language going,

-I thought he was has survived.
+I thought he had survived.

-It did look like she was building
+It did look like she was building to something like that.

-because it was hard and it's a comedy podcast
+No, I just wanted to get through it because it was hard and it's a comedy podcast and I'd

-and I'd like to move on.
+like to move on.

 Well, I think we've moved on pretty well here.

-Yeah, I think we haven't.
+Yeah, I think we haven't, we haven't dwelled on.

 I cannot believe all of that happened.